 - make your views known by writing to the Committee of Adjustment prior to the public meeting and/or attending the public meeting;

-- consult with the City's Integrated Services - Planning Division prior to the public meeting;
+- consult with the City's Infrastructure and Development Services - Planning Division prior to the public meeting;

 - request, in writing, notice of the Committee of Adjustment's decision on the consent application.
 This request will be necessary in the event that you may want to appeal the decision later on.

 As a last resort, a decision on a consent (or any of the conditions) can be appealed to the Ontario Municipal Board (O.M.B.) but only if the objector is:

 - a person who asked, in writing, to receive notice of the decision.